Straight8ths/Sebastian-Bradford-Portfolio/README.md

 Welcome!
 This repo is a curation of my skills, interests, and domains of expertise.

-My Value Prop: Dual-subject expertise in design and data manipulation.
-The data models I make are aesthetically smooth, and the art I make is mathematically rigorous.
+## My Value Prop:
+Dual-subject expertise in design and data manipulation.
+I work to create aesthetically beautiful data, and mathematically rigorous art.

 The two main branches are **design** and **data**.
 Each branch contains projects, observations, tools, and case studies.